iroghair/neighborlist/README.md

 ## Intro
 Finding the nearest neighbors in a cloud of particles can be an expensive operation.
 This repository sets up an environment that allows for dedicated testing of various neighborlist-generating algorithms.
+Currently, it implements a cell-list structure class.

 ## Components
 * Python script `generateBinaryPositions.py`: Generates a binary file that